jbasen/Crestron-Hubitat-Integration/README.md

 14. After you have studied the code in the Hubitat Demo program you just need to
 a.
-Insert a “Hubitat Receiver” module into your own program.
+Insert a “Hubitat Comm Manager” module into your own program.
 b.
-Fill the parameter fields on the Receiver module in with
+Fill the parameter fields on the Comm Manager module in with
 i.
 The IP address of the Hubitat Hub ii.
 The IP address of the Crestron Processor iii.
 The communications port you specified in step 7